Browsit/SeaOfSteves/README.md

 ![Banner](https://browsit.org/external/frigate_banner_thin.png)

 # SeaOfSteves
-Sea of Steves is the ocean adventure gameplay plugin where you hunt (and fight) for treasure! **It is designed to be used with a predominantly water-based islands map or generator.** We highly recommend [Isles of Alex](https://lectern.browsit.org/resources/resource/51/).
+Sea of Steves is the ocean adventure gameplay plugin where you hunt (and fight) for treasure! **It is designed to be used with a predominantly water-based islands map or generator.** We humbly recommend [Isles of Alex](https://lectern.browsit.org/resources/resource/51/).
 Custom ships are _optional_ through [Voyage of the Seas](https://elitecreatures.com/shop/transportation/voyage-of-the-seas/?sld=browsitllc).

 ### PIRATE’S HONOR

 All new sailors receive the same set of tools, including a sharp blade.
 Each seafarer must rely on skill to prove they’re a cut above the rest!
+Default gear can be replaced with [MythicMobs](https://mythiccraft.io/index.php?pages/official-mythicmobs-download/) items, if desired.

 ### HIDDEN RICHES